How to install LogChimp on Ubuntu?

 sudo apt-get install postgresql-12 postgresql-contrib

-(a.k.a role) for database using psql
+Create <user> (also known as a role) for the database using the psql prompt.

-# Open postgresql prompt
+# Open the PostgreSQL prompt

 sudo -u postgres psql

-# Create new user with SUPERUSER
+# Create a new user with SUPERUSER

 CREATE ROLE <user> PASSWORD '<password>' SUPERUSER;

-# Create database
+# Create a database

 CREATE DATABASE <database name>;

-# Then exit postgresql prompt
+# Then exit the PostgreSQL prompt

 quit